Alaska: Climate

-The climate in south and southeastern Alaska is a mid-latitude oceanic climate (Köppen climate classification: Cfb), and a subarctic oceanic climate (Köppen Cfc) in the northern parts.
+Alaska is the coldest state in the United States.
+The climate in the south and southeastern Alaska is a mid-latitude oceanic climate (Köppen climate classification: Cfb), and a subarctic oceanic climate (Köppen Cfc) in the northern parts, with cool summers and relatively mild winters.
 On an annual basis, the southeast is both the wettest and warmest part of Alaska with milder temperatures in the winter and high precipitation throughout the year.
 Juneau averages over 50 in of precipitation a year, and Ketchikan averages over 150 in.
-This is also the only region in Alaska in which the average daytime high temperature is above freezing during the winter months.The climate of Anchorage and south central Alaska is mild by Alaskan standards due to the region's proximity to the seacoast.
+This is also the only region in Alaska in which the average daytime high temperature is above freezing during the winter months.

+The climate of Anchorage and south central Alaska is mild by Alaskan standards due to the region's proximity to the seacoast.
 While the area gets less rain than southeast Alaska, it gets more snow, and days tend to be clearer.
 On average, Anchorage receives 16 in of precipitation a year, with around 75 in of snow, although there are areas in the south central which receive far more snow.
 It is a subarctic climate (Köppen: Dfc) due to its brief, cool summers.

 The climate of western Alaska is determined in large part by the Bering Sea and the Gulf of Alaska.
 It is a subarctic oceanic climate in the southwest and a continental subarctic climate farther north.
 The temperature is somewhat moderate considering how far north the area is.
 This region has a tremendous amount of variety in precipitation.
 An area stretching from the northern side of the Seward Peninsula to the Kobuk River valley (i.e., the region around Kotzebue Sound) is technically a desert, with portions receiving less than 10 in of precipitation annually.
 On the other extreme, some locations between Dillingham and Bethel average around 100 in of precipitation.